Six Effective Ways to Improve Your Speaking Skill

 Here's a little known fact: public speaking is more of an art than a science.
 It's more of a show than a lecture.
 More attention is given to how you deliver your piece than to its content.
 Sad?
 Perhaps.
 True?
 Absolutely!
 Hence, it is easier to "trick the system," so to speak.
 Practice assigning a certain tone to important points of your speech.
 Shout out the lines that are meant to shock the audience, if you have to.
 Whisper the lines that denote exasperation.
 There are a lot of public speaking exercises, but this can provide the most immediate results.

-REMEMBER: you don't have to memorize your lines.
-If you memorize each and every word you'll say, you'll just sound robotic when you deliver your speech.
+REMEMBER: you don't have to memorize your lines for most public speaking engagements.
+If you memorize each and every word you'll say, you may sound robotic when you deliver your speech.
 Worse, this might cause you to fumble in finding your words because your tendency is to forget them.
 Instead, memorize the gist of what you want to say, then practice expressing it spontaneously.
 Armed with the gist of what you want to share, you'll never lose track when you do get to deliver your speech.

 IMPORTANT: create an outline, and rely on it!
 Most speeches fail because they sound directionless.
 They're like random lines joined together to create the semblance of length to fill up the time allotted.
 In the previous exercise, you were asked to memorize the gist of what you want to share.
 That gist should be incorporated in an outline that should work towards delivering your ultimate point.